atenearesearchgroup/CEP-Preprocessing/README.md

 ## Results and statistical analysis

-The folder **results** contains a spreadsheet for each expmeriment with the following classification measures: accuracy, precision, recall and F1.
+The folder **results** contains a spreadsheet for each experiment with the following classification measures: accuracy, precision, recall and F1.
+The metrics are computed in absolute terms (_total_ in file names) and in windows (_window_ in file names).
 Time and memory results are also detailed.

 Accuracy results are provided as CSV files, from which Kruskal-Wallis and Wilcoxon statistical tests have been run in R. The outputs of the tests have been dumped to text files, which are provided too.